 How the Wollaston Station Closure Affects Your Trip

-What's the bus shuttle schedule?
+What are the bus shuttle schedules?

 Where are the shuttles right now?

 Where are the shuttle stops around Wollaston?

 There are 4 shuttle stops around Wollaston Station.